-The directors present their report on the Chamber of Commerce and Industry of Western Australia Limited and its controlled entities for the year ended 30 June 2021.
-The financial report covers the Group consisting of the Chamber of Commerce and Industry of Western Australia Limited as the parent company and its subsidiaries Apprenticeships Australia Pty Ltd and Business Law WA Pty Ltd.
+The directors present their report on the Chamber of Commerce and Industry of Western Australia Limited (CCIWA) and its controlled entities for the year ended 30 June 2022.
+The financial report covers the Group consisting of CCIWA as the parent company and its subsidiaries Apprenticeships Australia Pty Ltd and Business Law WA Pty Ltd.